gminova/weather-app/README.md

 # Website => https://app-get-weather.herokuapp.com/

-This is a simple Weather App that works in Fahrenheit.
+This is a simple Weather App that works in Fahrenheit and Celsius.
 It was created as a joint project following a tutorial linked in the references below.
 Our goal was to work as a team and have fun, while learning something new.
 This app utilises Node JS, Express, a weather API, Scrum, Atom/VisualStudio, Git, and Heroku CI.

 ## Team

-1. Gergana Minova
+1. Gergana Minova @gminova
-2. Emil Vaklinov
+2. Emil Vaklinov @emilvaklinov
+3. Jan Skowronski @crianonim

 ## Prerequisites